Kansas Victims Bill of Rights:

 Victims Compensation Board

-Please be aware that a special division exists at the Kansas Attorney General's Office, dealing with emergency and non-emergency compensation for victims of crime in Kansas, whether or not a criminal case is filed or successfully prosecuted.
+Please be aware that a special division exists at the Kansas Attorney General's Office, dealing with emergency and non-emergency compensation for victims of person crimes in Kansas, whether or not a criminal case is filed or successfully prosecuted.
 For more information, visit http://www.ag.ks.gov/victim-services/victim-compensation or contact the board directly at :

 Division of Crime Victims Compensation